HumanitiesAnalytics/Denison-DA-301-Fall-2020/assignments/oral-presentation.md

 ## Recording your Presentation and Turning in Your Work

 There are a variety of screen capture/recording options you can use to record yourself presenting your PechKucha.
-It is your responsibility to research possible tools, establish enough comptency to make a video, and and record your presentation.
+It is your responsibility to research possible tools, establish enough competency to make a video, and record your presentation.
 That said, OBS is free, cross-platform compatible, and relatively easy to use.
 (See https://obsproject.com/) Save or export your video in mpeg format and submit it via the NoteBowl assignment stub.

 ## Peer Review

 Once all video files are submitted, I will make everyone's presentations available via Notebowl.
-You are expected to watch all 12 talks, which will take 1.5 to 2 hours (coutning transition time), so please plan accordingly.
+You are expected to watch all 12 talks, which will take 1.5 to 2 hours (counting transition time), so please plan accordingly.
 Each student will be responsible for providing written feedback to one peer by the time of the following class.
 Since presentations are short, you will only need to provide peer feedback in one of the areas listed below.
 (I will assign which talk each person reviews, so that everyone writes and receives one review).
 These questions are designed to make you look for certain elements in the presentation, think about whether they worked, and to make suggestions.

 Remember that strong critical feedback is about being positive, specific, & providing a next step.